How the Ponseti Method is Changing Lives

 For many babies throughout the world born with clubfoot, this has been the recipe for healing: the Ponseti method.
-Developed by Dr. Ignacio Ponseti in the 1950’s, doctors love the Ponseti method because it is cost-effective (especially useful in developing countries), non-invasive (allows great long-term outcomes) and has a 98 percent success rate (WHO).
+Developed by Dr. Ignacio Ponseti, a renowned orthopedics doctor, in the 1950’s, doctors love the Ponseti method because it is cost-effective (especially useful in developing countries), non-invasive (allows great long-term outcomes) and has a 98 percent success rate (WHO).
 According to Ontarian Kalinda Ramsaran, our rehab team leader, it is the best available treatment for clubfeet.

 The child’s foot is maneuvered into a more correct position and held there by a cast.
 This process is repeated until the foot is much improved.
 Often this is followed by a slight cut to the Achilles tendon to release tension.
 A brace is then used to maintain the foot or feet at the correct angle and prevent clubfoot from recurring.
 Thank you Dr. Ponseti for devising a way for us to help so many with clubfoot.

-Life altering orthopaedic surgeries continue on board the Africa Mercy, and we couldn’t be more excited to share the news with you as patients recover!
+Life altering orthopedic surgeries continue on board the Africa Mercy, and we couldn’t be more excited to share the news with you as patients recover!